Nipah Virus Outbreak: Zoonosis Claims 10 Lives In India

 The Nipah virus can also cause fatal encephalitis, in which the brain becomes inflamed, and is associated with acute respiratory syndrome in the early stages of the infection, notes the CDC.

-Not much is known about this newly emerging virus, which was discovered as a zoonosis only in the past two decades, notes ScienceAlert.
+Not much is known about this newly-emerging virus, which was discovered as a zoonosis only in the past two decades, notes ScienceAlert.
 According to a 2009 study on Nipah’s transmission from human to human, the infection is likely spread through contact with the saliva of infected individuals.

 Kerala Nurse Loses Her Life Amid Nipah Outbreak